thetatoken/theta-mainnet-integration-guide/docs/testnet.md

 # Connect to the Testnet

 Theta Labs maintains a testnet environment which resembles the mainnet to facilitate partner testing.
-To connect to the testnet, open a terminal, and follow the setup steps below.
+To connect to the testnet, open a terminal, and follow the steps below.

 #### Step 1.
 Setup
 Follow the instructions in [setup](./setup.md) to build and install the Theta ledger.
 Then,